The following links are just a few examples of grants through the Tateuchi Foundation:

 The Seattle Foundation offers scholarship funds to a variety of eligible students.
-In partnership with the Tateuchi Foundation they have created the Atsuhiko Tateuchi Memorial Scholarship which will provide $5,000 renewable scholarships to 10 undergraduate students in the Pacific Rim states who are of Japanese or Asian ancestry and meet all academic requirements.
+In partnership with the Tateuchi Foundation they have created the Atsuhiko Tateuchi Memorial Scholarship which provides $5,000 renewable scholarships to 10 students in the Pacific Rim states who are of Japanese or Asian ancestry and meet all academic requirements.

 Tateuchi Democracy Forum

 The Tateuchi Public Program Series, hosted by the Japanese American National Museum in Los Angeles, enhances the connection between Japan and the United States through the perspective of art, music, culture, and politics.
 The Forum will present a film screening of the 10th anniversary of The Fast and Furious, Tokyo Drift with a panel discussion to follow, and a screening of the new film, Under the Blood Red Sun, to begin 2016.